bsneider/docs-as-code/docs/educational-resources/educational-resources.md

 - Is ansible the golden hammer (aka the right tool for everything)?

 Jeff is a fantastic educator, here is a link to his website [https://www.jeffgeerling.com](https://www.jeffgeerling.com).
 His course on ansible for DevOps is completely 100% free on [youtube](https://www.youtube.com/watch?v=goclfp6a2IQ&list=PL2_OBreMn7FqZkvMYt6ATmgC0KAGGJNAN).
 The series is 15 videos long, each video in the format of a recorded livestream.
-Each video is further broken down into small chunks based on the topic, while not recommended for ealier videos, which provide key base knowledge, for later vidoes jumping around to the content you need is ideal, the small labeled video segments help.
+Each video is further broken down into small chunks based on the topic, while not recommended for earlier videos, which provide key base knowledge, for later videos jumping around to the content you need is ideal, the small labeled video segments help.
 Jeff calmly brings his audience from Ansible 0 to Ansible Hero, highlighting best practices, and how to resolve pitfalls.
 Server and credential security are pervasive throughout, with Jeff often buying hosted servers on the cheapest, and therefore least secure from the start servers.
 It has an accompanying [GitHub Repo](https://github.com/geerlingguy/ansible-for-devops), and paid book [Ansible for DevOps book $9.99](https://www.ansiblefordevops.com).
 Supporting content creators that add value is recommended.

 ### Terraform